How To Evaluate Machine Translation Quality

 Automated evaluation systems still have a lot of room for improvement.
 However, It is a cost-effective and faster machine-quality evaluation option as compared to manual translation.

 Post-editing is a popular method that has been widely used in the translation industry.
 It is a lucrative way to ensure accuracy in the content and high-quality translation.
 This method has not just enabled translation companies to uplift the credibility of their translation, but also open up new career opportunities for translators.
 Many translators are working as full-time editors in translation agencies.
-The professional linguists and editors have access to both source and translated content, and they use both to estimate the accuracy of translated content.
+Professional linguists and editors have access to both source and translated content, and they use both to estimate the accuracy of translated content.

 Studies have shown that 30% of translation companies use machine translations and 70% of them use the post-editing method to maintain translation quality.
 The linguists and editors responsible for post-editing jobs should have fair experience in the industry, and they must understand the brand they are editing for.
 Getting skilled resources is crucial to improve your translation in post-editing procedures; otherwise, it would get even worse.